Posted on March 22 2019

 Although it wouldn’t hold its own against the best military watches out there, this is an ideal vintage inspired military diver.
 The heritage is there.

-Seiko needs no introduction and they’re a regular on this blog, featured in our articles ranging from watches used in space to watches ripe for customisation.
-The SNK809 was one of the cheaper Seiko automatics that we highlighted as a good base model for modification projects.
+Seiko needs no introduction and they’re a regular on this blog, featured in my articles ranging from watches used in space to watches ripe for customisation.
+The SNK809 was one of the cheaper Seiko automatics that I highlighted as a good base model for modification projects.

 It has a Seiko 7s26 movement and an exhibition case back.
 As part of the Seiko 5 line it includes the five standard elements - an automatic movement, date, water resistance, crown at 4 o’clock and a durable case.